TobyDJackson/TreeQSM_Architecture/README.md

 Example QSMs can be found here https://github.com/TobyDJackson/WindAndTrees_FEM/tree/master/QSMs

 The script CalculateArchitectures_STRUCT calculates and saves all the architectural measures for QSMs in struct format.
 The individual functions it calls are contained in Architecture_functions.
 Other small QSM tools I have found useful are stored in QSM_manipulations.
-The more interesting architectural measures in this package are: path fraction, crown asymmetry, centre of volume, branching order (multiple definitions), mean branching angle, sail area, mass taper exponent.
+The more interesting architectural measures in this package are: path fraction, crown asymmetry, centre of volume, mean branching angle, sail area, mass taper exponent.
+There is also a script that can be used to re-calculate the branching order, although there are multiple possible interpretations of branching order (see http://oxfordecosystems.weebly.com/blog/which-bit-is-the-trunk)